sebapersson/petab_sciml/docs/src/format.md

 | net1\_input1       | net1.input[1]       |
 | net1\_input2       | net1.input[2]       |

-Scalar input variables can then be:
+Scalar input variables can then via  be:

-- **Parameters in the parameters table**: These may be either estimated or constant.
+- **Parameters in the parameters table not referenced in the model**: These may be either estimated or constant.
 - **Parameters assigned in the condition or hybridization table**: More details on this option can be found in the section on the [hybridization and condition](@ref hybrid_cond_tables) tables.

 ### Example: Network with Array Inputs